Early life and career of Thomas Jefferson: Monticello

 In 1768, Jefferson started the construction of Monticello located on 5,000 acres of land on and around a hilltop.
 What would soon become a mansion started as a large one room brick house.
 Over the years Jefferson designed and built additions to the house where it took on neoclassical dimensions.
-The house soon become his architectural masterpiece.
+The house would soon become his architectural masterpiece.
 The construction was done by Jefferson and his slave laborers, some of whom were master carpenters.
 Much of the fine furniture in the house was built by his slaves, who were also very skilled designers and craftsmen.
 Jefferson moved into the South Pavilion (an outbuilding) in 1770, where his new wife Martha joined him in 1772.
 Monticello would be his continuing project to create a neoclassical environment, based on his study of the architect Andrea Palladio and the classical orders.

 While Minister to France during 1784–1789, he had an opportunity to see some of the classical buildings with which he had become acquainted from his reading, as well as to discover the "modern" trends in French architecture then fashionable in Paris.
 In 1794, following his service as Secretary of State (1790–93), he began rebuilding Monticello based on the ideas he had acquired in Europe.
 The remodeling continued throughout most of his presidency (1801–09).
 The most notable change was the addition of the octagonal dome.